 Mallory Weston is an artist currently living and working in Philadelphia, PA.
 Her work involves a marriage between traditional jewelry techniques and textile techniques and she creates large-scale wearable pieces that allow metal to move with the fluidity of fabric.
-She recently received her MFA in Jewelry + Metalsmithing from Rhode Island School of Design, graduating in 2013.
-Mallory currently works as a professor of Jewelry and Metals at several Philadelphia area colleges and universities.
-In addition to her career as an educator, she maintains an active studio practice as a member of the JV Collective, a group of five female art jewelers.
-Her work was most recently featured in a solo exhibition entitled Of Ophidia at Sienna Patti Contemporary.
-She is an engaged participant in the global art jewelry community, regularly participating in group exhibitions both nationally and internationally.
-In the spring of 2016 she was selected as an artist in residence with the Artist Studios program at the Museum of Arts and Design in New York City.
-Her work can be found in the permanent collection of the CODA Museum in the Netherlands.
+She received her MFA in Jewelry + Metalsmithing from Rhode Island School of Design, graduating in 2013.
+Mallory currently works as an Assistant Professor of Metals/Jewelry/CAD-CAM at Temple University’s Tyler School of Art in Philadelphia.
+In addition to her career as an educator, she maintains an active studio practice as a member of the JV Collective, a group of six female art jewelers that’s anchored in Philadelphia but national in scope.
+Her work was most recently featured in the solo exhibitions Knock Off at Platina Galerie in Stockholm and Of Ophidia at Sienna Patti Contemporary in Massachusetts .
+She is an engaged participant in the global art jewelry community, regularly participating in group exhibitions both nationally and internationally and collaborating with other makers and artistic platforms.
+Her work can be found in the permanent collection of the CODA Museum and Design Museum Den Bosch in the Netherlands.